History, overview and aims of the Green Estate

 In March 2007, the Green Estate began work on converting the Manor Oaks Farm back into working use.
 Soil regeneration made the land productive and fertile again, and for several years it has been home to bees, farmyard animals and a wide variety of fruit and vegetables.
 Produce is then directly sold through the onsite café and farm shop, reducing its carbon footprint.
 This helps to broaden the knowledge of visitors on the global and local food system, an especially prevalent topic in an area where a lack of access to a healthy diet is a prevalent cause of ill health.

 As well as regular lectures and talks at its Discovery Centre at Sheffield Manor Lodge, the Green Estate also runs a programme of education and engagement activities for families, schools groups and adults at Manor Fields Park.
-The variety of activities helps to attract a diverse range of individuals, and topics include the protection of the natural environment, seed swaps and fungi walks.
+The variety of activities helps to attract a diverse range of individuals, with talks on the protection of the natural environment, seed swap events and fungi walks.

 - Green space